History & landmarks

 Sunny: Sycamore Gap walk, Bamburgh beach, Halton Grove lawn with a book.

-Rainy: Hexham Abbey, Forum Books, the Vault café in Corbridge, Alnwick Castle indoors.
+Rainy: Hexham Abbey, Forum Books, the Larder café in Corbridge, Alnwick Castle indoors.